elephantrobotics/MarsCat-docs-en/page/9-questions.md

 **8.MarsCat's eyes have always been the shape of lightning**

-MarsCat’s eyes appears lightning because he hear your calling, if lightning appears within your calling, it may be due to misidentification.
+MarsCat's eyes appears lightning because he hear your calling, if lightning appears within your calling, it may be due to misidentification.

 **9.MarsCat's eyes**